Jimmy Neutron: Conception and creation

 In the 1980s, Keith Alcorn and John A. Davis created the character, originally named Johnny Quasar (inspired by a facetious nickname that his Summer co-workers had coined for him in his youth), who builds a rocket ship and runs away from his parents.
 He later stumbled across the idea while moving into a new house in the early 1990s.
-He re-worked it as a short film titled Johnny Quasar and presented it at SIGGRAPH, where he met Steve Oedekerk and worked on a television series of the short as well as the movie.
+He re-worked it as a short demo film titled The Adventures of Johnny Quasar and presented it at SIGGRAPH, where he met Steve Oedekerk and worked on a television series of the short as well as the movie.
 In fall 1995, the idea was pitched to Nickelodeon, who expressed immediate interest.
 Albie Hecht, the then-president of Nick, was particularly impressed- coining him to be "half Bart Simpson and half Albert Einstein," he strongly praised Johnny's blended personality as an adventurous and intelligent character and one grounded in the reality of childhood, which, according to him, made him "the perfect Nick kid."
 Following positive reception, Nickelodeon commissioned for a 13-minute pilot episode to be created.
 After several years of going through the review process, the episode began production in late 1997, and was completed in 1998.
-The name "Johnny Quasar" was changed at the request of Nickelodeon, who did not want the character to be confused with similarly-named ones such as Jonny Quest and Captain Quazar, so Davis brainstormed other character names while walking his dog around the neighborhood block, eventually coming up with the final name, "Jimmy Neutron."
+The name "Johnny Quasar" was changed at the request of Nickelodeon, who did not want the character to be confused with similarly named ones such as Jonny Quest and Captain Quazar, so Davis brainstormed other character names while walking his dog around the neighborhood block, eventually coming up with the final name, "Jimmy Neutron."

 Personality and abilities

-An extremely bright boy with an intelligence quotient of 210, he is defined as one of smartest people in the town of Retroville.
-Throughout the series, as explained in the theme song, he is described being “a kid with a knack for inventions.”
-Despite this quote, said inventions tend to go haywire, often as a result of both his pride and lack of common sense.
-Still being on that intellectual on a difficult situation, he experiences extreme brainstorms that he calls brain blasts.
+As explained in the theme song to the series, he is described as "a kid with a knack for invention".
+Despite this quote, his inventions tend to go haywire throughout the series, often because of both his pride and his lack of common sense.
+In difficult situations, he experiences extreme brainstorms that he terms as "brain blasts".